binarymax/heimdall/README.md

 				"b":datatypes.byte("The blue value")
 			},
 			command: function(data,callback) {
-				//data.color has been validated and cast as a datatypes.hexadecimal
+				// data.color has been validated and cast as a datatypes.hexadecimal
-				//this command will not be called if the validation failed, so ...
+				// this command will not be called if the validation failed, therefore
-				//data.color is guaranteed to be an array of 3 integers callback(null,[{r:data.color[0],g:data.color[1],b:data.color[2]}]);
+				// data.color is guaranteed to be an array of 3 integers callback(null,[{r:data.color[0],g:data.color[1],b:data.color[2]}]);
 			}
 		}